xaur/writings/posts/201911xx-marketing-strategies.md

 > According to [latest stats](https://www.pewresearch.org/fact-tank/2019/04/10/share-of-u-s-adults-using-social-media-including-facebook-is-mostly-unchanged-since-2018/) by the Pew Research Center, Facebook (69%) and YouTube (73%) are the most widely used online platforms among U.S. adults.
 Instagram is used by 37% but has showed the most growth in the last 3 years.
 Twitter is lagging behind with just 22% and has declined since 2018.
 Among 18-to-24-year-old Instagram's popularity has reached 75% and YouTube is leading the way with 90%.
 Twitter usage among this age group is at 44%.
 >
 > In Brazil, LATAM's most populous country and one of Decred's main development hubs, 95% of Internet users use YouTube, 89% use WhatsApp and 71% use Instagram, but only 43% use Twitter; according to the 2019 Global Web Index published by Hootsuite.

+Good news from Brazilian Decred community is their Facebook has ~6K followers and ~2.5K active followers in a 7-day window.
+It also has an elaborate joining process that is harder to fake by bots.

 Social media has become extremely important.
 Part of the reason is that traditional media has failed at its job of informing people of important things without garbage biases and pay-to-play games.
 There are news groups and business who successfully operate and grow exclusively through social media.